bdoor-b/CyberDefense-Simulation/Phase2/README.md

 ---

 ### Screenshot 3 – Brute-force Attempt Visualization
-Shows multiple `Failed password` attempts and one successful `Accepted password` for user `vagrant`, confirming the brute-force succeeded.
+Here we can notice multiple `Failed password` attempts and one successful `Accepted password` for user `vagrant`, confirming the brute-force succeeded.

 ![لقطة شاشة 2025-05-02 183908](https://github.com/user-attachments/assets/cb5f8abe-561a-40a4-af00-8e7fa2ad7a4d)